Tigerville, South Carolina

 Tigerville is an unincorporated community and census-designated place in Greenville County, South Carolina, United States.
 As of the 2010 United States census the population was 1,312.
 It lies 12 mi north of Taylors, 10 mi northeast of Travelers Rest, and 14 mi northwest of Greer.
-North Greenville University, a private institution of higher education affiliated with the Southern Baptist Convention, and whose baseball team won the national NCAA Division II baseball tournament in 2022, is located in Tigerville.
-The community is part of the Greenville-Mauldin-Easley Metropolitan Statistical Area.
+North Greenville University, a private institution of higher education affiliated with the Southern Baptist Convention, is located in Tigerville.
+The community is part of the Greenville-Mauldin-Easley metropolitan area.

 Poinsett Bridge was listed on the National Register of Historic Places in 1970.